ggidd1729/Google-Foobar-Challenge-2023/Level 5/Dodge the Lasers/README.md

 floor(4*sqrt(2)) +
 floor(5*sqrt(2))
 = 1+2+4+5+7 = 19
 so the function would return "19".

+str_n will be a positive integer between 1 and 10^100, inclusive.
+Since n can be very large (up to 101 digits!), using just sqrt(2) and a loop won't work.
+Sometimes, it's easier to take a step back and concentrate not on what you have in front of you, but on what you don't.

 Languages
 =========